Reimbursement amounts (subsidies)

 - Ensure the student is paid every two weeks at an approved hourly rate that is in accordance with the current Collective Agreement.

-- Using POPS version 6.5, both the Non-Academic and Academic payroll requisitions can be used.
-In the payments screen, choose "Work Study" in the Government Program drop-down menu, then enter your 5-digit (no spaces or characters) "Work Study Project Number" in the Ref. field.
+- Enter your 5-digit (no spaces or characters) "Work Study Project Number" in the Ref. field.

-Until further notice, POPS 6.5 is the required method for processing payroll requisitions of Work Study students.
+POPS 6.5 is the current method for processing payroll requisitions of Work Study students.
 Appointment forms will not be accepted.

 Receiving the reimbursement

-See How to ensure reimbursements will be processed (immediately below) for information on processing and correcting payroll records for Work Study students.
+See Ensuring reimbursements are processed (immediately below) for information on processing and correcting payroll records for Work Study students.

 Deadline for reimbursements